 – Mermaid Lookout Track: 1.4km return; it took us 20 minutes.
 The beautiful views of the rocks are an excellent introduction to the rest of the park

 – On the beach: as it was low tide, we could walk to the rocks on right part of the beach and it led us to surprising cliff formation.
 Although it’s nothing too hard, I recommend bringing your shoes as those we saw doing it barefoot struggled.

 – Loop Walk via Indian Head: 4.3 km loop; it took us one hour at a rapid pace, but those not used to hiking uphill or downhill will need a lot more time (the sign indicates at least 2.5 hours).
 Our rapid pace gave us the extra time we needed to take a detour down to a natural arch surrounded by mini-canyons and beautiful cliffs.
 That’s when I fell in love with the place.
 Back up on the track, a little further, we saw another natural arch – this time not accessible – and a great lookout on a beautiful never-ending beach.

 See for yourself the beauty of hiking in Crowdy Bay National Park:

 Have you travelled Australia’s East Coast?
 What was your best surprise?
 Share your experience in the comments below!

 Where is Crowdy Bay National Park?

-Crowdy Bay National Park is approximately 250km north of Sydney and less than one hour south of Port Macquarie.
+Crowdy Bay National Park is in New South Wales, approximately 250km north of Sydney and less than one hour south of Port Macquarie.
 It’s only a short detour from the Pacific Highway between Brisbane and Sydney.